Prickly City by Scott Stantis for March 24, 2023

 19. Milo headshot

-XtopherSD about 1 year ago
+XtopherSD over 1 year ago

 There are already constraints on 1st amendment rights, many would argue they make sense.
 To just make the blanket statement, like the characters do, that “any restraints” are bad, with no context is just lazy.